The above real-time trace is updated every 60 seconds and shows meteors detected over the presceding two minute period.

 Meteors Last 24 hours (Click for larger image)

 Utilising a high powered VHF radar signal sent into the sky, we are able to detect reflected waves from these ionisation trails.
-Because the meteor is moving, the reflected signal is shifted in frequency from the original, by an amount according to it’s speed.
-This shift is also heard as an audible ping by the station operator.
+Because the meteor is moving very fast, the reflected signal is shifted in frequency, by an amount according to it’s speed.
+This Doppler shift is also heard as an audible ping by the station operator.

 Our system translates the reflected wave into three main parameters - Amplitude (strength), Frequency shift (Doppler shift) and decay time.
 This allows us to determine the relative size of the meteor strike (vertical scale) and the relative approximate speed and deceleration (width of the trace).